av1155/scripts/scripts/JavaProjectManager/README.md

 -   `bat`: For enhanced file content display.
 -   `javac`: Java compiler for compiling Java files.
 -   `java`: Java runtime for executing compiled Java programs.
+-   `mvn`: Maven command-line tool (for Maven project support).

 ## Installation

-Ensure the required dependencies (`fzf`, `bat`, `javac`, and `java`) are installed on your system.
+Ensure the required dependencies (fzf, bat, javac, java, and mvn for Maven projects) are installed on your system.
 You can typically install these through your package manager on Linux or Homebrew on macOS.

 ## Usage